thirdweb-dev/typescript-sdk/README.md

 // my_script.js
 import { ThirdwebSDK } from "@thirdweb-dev/sdk";

-// instantiate the SDK in read-only mode ("our example is running on `polygon` here) const sdk = new ThirdwebSDK("polygon");
+// instantiate the SDK in read-only mode (our example is running on `polygon` here) const sdk = new ThirdwebSDK("polygon");

 // access your deployed contracts